-will publish a written Crisis Intervention Plan.
+- 113. Within 365 days of the Effective Date, and on an annual basis thereafter, the City will publish a written Crisis Intervention Plan.
 The development of the Crisis Intervention Plan will be based on the regular review of aggregate data and a sample of incidents conducted by CPD and OEMC.
-The CIT Coordinator will consider quantitative crisis-intervention data, qualitative data on officers' and community members' perception of the effectiveness of the CIT Program, CPD member feedback regarding crisis intervention-related training, actual incident information, staffing and deployment analysis of available Certified CIT officers, research reflecting the latest in best practices for police responses to individuals in crisis, and any feedback and recommendations from the Advisory Committee.
-OEMC will consider the response to, identification of, and dispatch of calls for service involving individuals in crisis by OEMC tele-communicators, research reflecting the latest in best practices for tele-communicator responses to individuals in crisis, and any feedback and recommendations from the Advisory Committee.
+The CIT Coordinator will consider quantitative crisis-intervention data, qualitative data on officers' and community members' perception of the effectiveness of the CIT Program, actual incident information, staffing and deployment analysis of available Certified CIT officers, research reflecting the latest in best practices for police responses to individuals in crisis, and any feedback and recommendations from the Advisory Committee.
+OEMC will consider the response to, identification of, and dispatch of calls for service involving individuals in crisis by OEMC tele-communicators, research reflecting the latest in best practices for tele-communicator responses to individuals in crisis, and any feedback and recommendations from the Advisory Committee. - 114.
+The purpose of the Crisis Intervention Plan will be to evaluate the City's identification of and response to incidents involving individuals in crisis and recommend any changes to staffing and deployment, policy, or training to ensure consistency with CPD and OEMC policy, this Agreement, and best practices.
+The Crisis Intervention Plan will: - a. report the number, type, and outcome of incidents involving individuals in crisis, the number of Certified CIT Officers available and on duty in each district and on each watch, the percentage of calls for service involving individuals in crisis for which Certified CIT Officers were the first officers to respond to the scene for each watch in every district, and the response times for calls for service involving individuals in crisis for each watch in every district;

-- 123. The purpose of the Crisis Intervention Plan will be to evaluate the City's identification of and response to incidents involving individuals in crisis and recommend any changes to staffing and deployment, policy, or training to ensure consistency with CPD and OEMC policy, this Agreement, and best practices.
-CPD will implement the Crisis Intervention Plan in accordance with the specified timeline for implementation.
-The Crisis Intervention Plan will: - a. report the number, type, and outcome of incidents involving individuals in crisis, the number of Certified CIT Officers available and on duty in each district and on each watch, the percentage of calls for service involving individuals in crisis for which Certified CIT Officers were the first officers to respond to the scene for each watch in every district, and the response times for calls for service involving individuals in crisis for each watch in every district; - b. evaluate the CIT Program's compliance with the objectives and functions identified above;
+- b. evaluate the CIT Program's compliance with the functions identified above; - c. identify strategies to ensure that CPD has a sufficient number of Certified CIT Officers to meet its response ratio targets for calls for service involving individuals in crisis; - d. describe any additional resources, including program staff or equipment, the CIT Program needs to perform its functions; - e. identify safety issues and trends regarding interactions between individuals in crisis and officers; - f. identify deficiencies and opportunities for improvement in identifying and dispatching calls involving individuals in crisis; - g. recognize and highlight CIT Program and Certified CIT Officer successes, including successful individual officer performance; - h. develop response strategies for repeat calls for service involving individuals who are frequently in crisis; - recommend any changes to crisis intervention-related strategies, policies, and procedures; - j. recommend any changes to CPD and OEMC trainings related to individuals in crisis, including any case studies and teaching scenarios; and - k. include a timeline and plan for implementing recommended changes. - 115.
+The data included in the Crisis Intervention Plan will not include any personal identifying information.

-- c. identify strategies to ensure that CPD has a sufficient number of Certified CIT Officers to meet its response ratio targets for calls for service involving individuals in crisis; - d. describe any additional resources, including program staff or equipment, the CIT Program needs to perform its functions; - e. identify safety issues and trends regarding interactions between individuals in crisis and officers; - f. identify deficiencies and opportunities for improvement in identifying and dispatching calls for service involving individuals in crisis; - g. recognize and highlight CIT Program and Certified CIT Officer successes, including successful individual officer performance; - h. develop response strategies for repeat calls for service involving individuals who are frequently in crisis; - recommend any changes to crisis intervention-related strategies, policies, and procedures; - j. recommend any changes to CPD and OEMC trainings related to individuals in crisis, including any case studies and teaching scenarios; and - k. include a timeline and plan for implementing recommended changes. - 124.
-The data included in the Crisis Intervention Plan will not include any personal identifying information. - 125.
-The CIT Coordinator will have CPD's portion of the Crisis Intervention Plan reviewed and approved by the Chief of the Bureau of Patrol within 60 days of the plan's completion.
+116. The CIT Coordinator will have CPD's portion of the Crisis Intervention Plan reviewed and approved by the Chief of the Bureau of Patrol within 60 days of the plan's completion.